junweiluo/Blockchain_With_Python/README.md

 # Blockchain_With_Python

-What is an HD Wallet?
+# What is an HD Wallet?

 An HD Wallet, or Hierachical Deterministic wallet, is a new-age digital wallet that automaticvally generates a hierarchical tree-like structure of private/public address or keys, thereby addressing the problem of the user having to generate them on their own.

+# Derive a HD Wallet

+This is in wallet.py of function 'derive_wallet':

+command = f'./derive -g --mnemonic="{mnemonic}" --coin="{coin}" --numderive="{num}" --cols=index,path,address,privkey,pubkey,pubkeyhash,xprv,xpub --format=json'

+There will be 8 fiels in each derive.

+# Exectuting from terminal to send transactions using commends below.

 from wallet import *